ADHD is Different in Women

 Working Through It All

 Most women have a lot of pressure, working a full-time day job and then coming home to a second full-time job of caring for others.
 For women who have ADHD, this workload can be especially stressful.
-But, with proper ADHD diagnosis and treatment, you can learn to manage both your home and your ADHD.
+Proper ADHD diagnosis and treatment, therefore, is essential.